 What is a Laser Skin Resurfacing?

-At The Plastic Surgery Center of Nashville, laser resurfacing is often performed along with another cosmetic procedure, such as a facelift or eyelid surgery / blepharoplasty.
-While a facelift or brow lift corrects laxity of skin by re-draping the skin, the procedures will not correct fine lines and wrinkles in the skin or the skin texture.
+At The Plastic Surgery Center of Nashville, laser resurfacing is often performed along with another cosmetic procedure, such as a facelift or eyelid surgery While a facelift or brow lift corrects laxity of the skin by re-draping tissue, the procedures will not improve texture.

-While there exist many less invasive chemical and mechanical skin resurfacing techniques, CO2 laser is the most aggressive, with arguably the best results, against which other skin resurfacing techniques are compared.
+While many minimally invasive chemical and mechanical skin resurfacing techniques exist, the CO2 laser is the most potent, providing arguably the best results, compared to other techniques.
 Laser skin resurfacing consists of a carefully controlled burn, which produces a smoother skin surface once healed.

-Recuperation times for patients following laser skin resurfacing are varied and often depend on the extent of treatment.
+Recuperation times are varied and often depend on the extent of treatment.
 Immediately after the procedure, our surgeons may have you apply a moisturizer and cleanse your skin gently several times a day.
-In some cases they may apply a silicone mask that covers the laser-treated skin and slowly separates over several days as the skin heals underneath.
+In some cases, they may apply a silicone mask that covers the laser-treated skin and slowly separates over several days as the skin heals underneath.
 The type of post-laser treatment we use will be selected specifically for you at the time of your consultation.
 Most patients will be able to resume wearing makeup after 10 to 14 days.
 It is not uncommon for pinkness or redness to persist for several months after laser skin resurfacing.
 While this can be covered with makeup, some people find this difficult to deal with.

 If you’d like to learn more about laser skin resurfacing, contact our Nashville, Tennessee plastic surgery office.